Volyně: Sights

-The historic town centre is formed by Svobody Square and adjacent streets.
+The historic town centre is formed by the square Náměstí Svobody and adjacent streets.
 The main landmark of the square is the Renaissance town hall, built between 1521 and 1529.
 Other historical buildings include Gothic fortress from the 14th century, Church of All Saints from same period, Church of the Transfiguration, which was built between 1580 and 1618, and Jewish synagogue that dates from 1939.
 A Marian column located in the middle of the town square dates from 1760.

-A landmark is the Chapel of the Holy Guardian Angel, located on a hill above the town.
+A landmark is the Chapel of the Holy Guardian Angel, located on a nameless hill above the town.
 It was built in 1858 on the site of an older chapel from the 17th century.
 It was designed by Josef Niklas, a native of Volyně.